Legal / Laws

 Purple Berets – a grassroots, in-your-face women's rights group dedicated to gaining equal justice for women.
 We work as advocates for women who are victims of sexual assault and domestic violence and we do direct action political organizing to make system-wide change to give women access to justice, Santa Rosa, CA.

-Tribal Protection Orders, Tribal Law and Policy Institute – designed to provide both tribal and non-tribal entities with a clearinghouse of information and resources pertaining to the issuance and enforcement of protection orders, West Hollywood, CA.
+Tribal Protection Order Resources, Tribal Law and Policy Institute – designed to provide both tribal and non-tribal entities with a clearinghouse of information and resources pertaining to the issuance and enforcement of protection orders, West Hollywood, CA.

 VictimLaw, The National Center for Victims of Crime – a user-friendly database of victims' rights laws, Washington, DC.